 Sometimes the hardest yes comes when we say no to what’s not working, no matter who it disappoints, no matter how much it cost or what we feel we “should” do.

 As the writer of Romans declares in the opening quote, “Let’s just go ahead and be what we were made to be.”

 Maybe you’re a remarkable photographer that captures a world some of us miss, adding to our lives by showing us what you see.
 But you definitely don’t do windows.

 Maybe you like to run.
 For fun.
 Because you sense God’s presence when it’s just you and He together, pounding the pavement.
 But cooking is so not your thing.

-Lean into your list.
-Write down “The Things I Don’t Do” and then listen to what you hear in the spaces.
+So go ahead, make your list and write down “The Things I Don’t (or won’t) Do” and listen to what you hear in the spaces.

 And be ready to make a new list when the time comes.